fbpx

 Traditionally, huli huli chicken is made by constantly turning it on a spit over a fire or BBQ.

-It usually has a bit of smoky flavor, but also sweet Hawaiian BBQ sauce.
+It usually has a bit of a smoky flavor, but it is also sweet Hawaiian BBQ sauce.
 This tastes great with rice.

 Get my Oven Baked Huli Huli Chicken recipe!